Operation Frankton: Aftermath

 Six ships were damaged, four of them severely.
 The German blockade runner Tannenfels listed heavily and soon sank.
 The rear of the freighter Dresden, whose superstructure and propeller shaft had been severed, sank to the bottom.
 The cargo ship Alabama was holed by the five limpets and was also severely damaged.
 The cargo ship Portland was also holed and a fire caused severe internal damage.
 Subsequently, the Tannenfels which was no longer considered seaworthy, was scuttled and used as a blockship in the Gironde.
 The Alabama and the Portland with the help of divers, were raised and put in dry dock to undergo repairs which took several months.
 It is not known precisely what happened to the Sperrbrecher and the tanker Python but it was possible the limpets may have fallen off and exploded in the water.
-Nevertheless, for several hours after the first explosion there was chaos and confusion at the two ports, Bassen and Bordeaux.
+Nevertheless, for several hours after the first explosion there was chaos and confusion at the two ports, Bassens and Bordeaux.

 It was not until 23 February 1943 that Combined Operations Headquarters heard via a secret message sent by Mary Lindell to the War Office that Hasler and Sparks were safe.
 On 2 April 1943 Hasler arrived back in Britain by air from Gibraltar, having passed through the French Resistance escape organisation.
 Sparks was sent back by sea and arrived much later.
 For their part in the raid Hasler was awarded a Distinguished Service Order and Sparks the Distinguished Service Medal (DSM).
 Laver and Mills were also recommended for the DSM which at the time could not be awarded posthumously, so instead they were mentioned in dispatches.